lsst-dm/dmtn-156/index.rst

 Scylla test
 -----------

-There exists an alternative open source implementation of Cassandra database - `Scylla`_.
-Scylla is implemented in C++ though for compatibility some pieces (e.g. JMX) run inside separate JVM instance.
-Client side "native" protocol is 100% compatible with Cassandra so that existing client code in ``ap_proto`` can run seamlessly with Scylla.
+There exists an alternative open source implementation of the Cassandra database - `Scylla`_.
+Scylla is implemented in C++, though for compatibility some pieces (e.g. JMX) run inside a separate JVM instance.
+The client side "native" protocol is 100% compatible with Cassandra, so existing client code in ``ap_proto`` can run seamlessly with Scylla.

-For next series of tests (`DM-24692`_) we replaced Cassandra cluster with similarly configured Scylla cluster with three nodes.
-Configuration is also mostly compatible though some options behave differently or are not supported.
+For the next series of tests (`DM-24692`_), we replaced the Cassandra cluster with a similarly configured Scylla cluster with three nodes.
+Configuration is mostly compatible, though some options behave differently or are not supported.
 Some special tuning was necessary to avoid memory swapping issues.
-Scylla was running stably for most part though on the client side there were occasional transient connection issues observed which did not cause fatal errors.
+Scylla was running stably for most part, though on the client side there were occasional transient connection issues observed which did not cause fatal errors.

-For initial test with Scylla we used single replica with the goal to establish a baseline similar to Cassandra case.
-Difference with Cassandra case was in storage configuration, Scylla does not support multiple data directories, so all data in this test are store on a single physical disk (or one virtual disk in case of master02).
-Total 150k visits were produced in this configuration.
+For the initial test with Scylla we used single replica, with the goal to establish a baseline similar to the Cassandra case.
+A difference with the Cassandra case was in storage configuration; Scylla does not support multiple data directories, so all data in this test were store on a single physical disk (or one virtual disk in case of master02).
+A total of 150k visits were produced in this configuration.
-Plot :numref:`apdb-scylla1-nb-time-select-fit.png` shows select time dependency, which is consistent, or maybe slightly worse, than single replica Cassandra case (:numref:`dm-23881-select-fit-1.png`).
-Store time (:numref:`apdb-scylla1-nb-time-store-fit.png`) is, like in Cassandra case, is also negligible compared to select time.
+Plot :numref:`apdb-scylla1-nb-time-select-fit.png` shows select time dependency, which is consistent, or maybe slightly worse, than the single replica Cassandra case (:numref:`dm-23881-select-fit-1.png`).
+Store time (:numref:`apdb-scylla1-nb-time-store-fit.png`), like in the Cassandra case, is also negligible compared to select time.

 .. figure:: /_static/apdb-scylla1-nb-time-select-fit.png